pabloruiz55/Saleable/README.md

 Such protocol could allow, among other things, for a "smart contract marketplace" or be used by contractors so they can be certain that the code they deploy on behalf of someone else will be paid for when they relinquish ownership.

 ## Specification
-## Saleable
+## Sellable
-**NOTE:** The contract inheriting the Saleable base contract must enforce the usage of the onlyOwner modifier.
+**NOTE:** The contract inheriting the Sellable base contract must enforce the usage of the onlyOwner modifier.
 Owning a contract means having `owner` set to your account address.

 ### Methods